ansh-rawat/Bootstrap_Aggregated_Random_Forest/README.md

 # Applying Bootstrap Aggregated Random Forest

 Bootstrap Aggregation or Bagging is one of the Ensemble techniques in which overall variance of a model is reduced by combining several weak learners (often with low bias and high variance).
+Random Forest is one of the popular algorithm which operates on the concept of bagging.
+A number of decision trees are trained on sub-sample datasets which are then combined together to get the best predictions.

 To learn more about Bagging and other Ensembles go through the following links:
 https://www.ibm.com/cloud/learn/bagging